irondrive/andromeda-server/README.md

 ### Primary Apps
 In pursuit of being a cloud storage solution, Andromeda principally includes the "accounts" and "files" apps.
 Accounts implements the account management and authentication/session-management tasks.
 Files app provides the filesystem interface and related features.
 The files app requires the accounts app.

+As the framework itself is app-agnostic, the commands and documentation are generally written in an app-agnostic way (not specific to accounts or files).

 See the [wiki](https://github.com/lightray22/andromeda-server/wiki) for more app-specific information.